Hugo1205/ENGG1340/README.md

    Data structures for controlling tetris blocks(three dimensional arrays represenitng shapes, orientations and speed).

 3. Dynamic Memory Management:
+   - Memory is allocated to storing the game data and for storing the high score for the game.
+We will also be allocating memory to allow the player to save load game and load it whenever they want to play the game.
+To save memory, we will overwrite existing memory to save new data.
+Furthermore, we will also only store a fixed number of shapes in a predefined array and rotate them during the game, instead of generating and storing a new shape everytime.
+This is likely to help save memory and manage the data better.

 4. File input/output (e.g. for loading/saving game status)